Food Truck Branding: The Definitive Guide

 - And which of your personality traits do you want to help define your business?

 The best brands are authentic brands.
 They are derived from the actual passions, values, and personality traits of the folks who run the business.

 So start looking within.

 Now that you generally know your brand, it’s time to make it concrete.
-All of that research and soul-searching doesn’t get you much if you don’t translate what you’ve learned into a useable form.
+All that research and soul-searching don’t get you much if you don’t translate what you’ve learned into a usable form.